RafikFarhad/sust-oj-k8s/ReadMe.md

 ## Development

-In development, we use `docker-compose` like all others.
+In development, we use `docker-compose`.
 You can find the `docker-compose` configs file in this repository: [sust-oj-compose](https://github.com/RafikFarhad/sust-oj-compose)

+## Tips

+A possible serial to follow

+ - create namespace
+ - create docker-container-registry-secrets
+ - create ssl-role, ssl-secrets and run `k8s-nginx-letsencrypt` job
+ - create redis, rabbitmq, mysql with PVC
+ - create subcode and then migrate DB and `php artisan permission:cache`
+ - create livecode and test real time notification
+ - create mastercode and test `/api/v1/ping`
+ - create docode
+ - optional: expose `tcp-services`